Skip to content

 while (cur != null) {

-// Found duplicate node, thus return
+// Found duplicate node, return directly

 if (cur.val == num)